sensiren/jekyll-now/_posts/2018-01-09-sex-camp-personal-reflections.md

 <strong>But for every issue I had, I have a hundred positive things to counter it.</strong>

-I could literally write five thousand words on the things that make me know I will return to Celebrating Sexuality, so instead here are some vignettes:<div style="text-align:center">
+<div style="text-align:center">I could literally write five thousand words on the things that make me know I will return to Celebrating Sexuality, so instead here are some vignettes:
 <ul>
 	<li>Roadtripping with Brigid to and from Melbourne - even when I had a cold and we had to wear very sexy face masks.<br><img src="https://sensiren.files.wordpress.com/2018/01/mask.png" alt="mask" width="346" height="519" /></li>
 	<li>The feeling of the opening ceremony, which took me from anxious disassociation to tears of joy as the terms of conduct were collectively negotiated, a spark was lit and shared, I realised that I had achieved something I had set out to do over a year before and I felt truly transported from the real world to the otherworldly Sex Camp.</li>